-- 74-60: Good - 90-75: Very good - 100-91: Excellent - b.
+- 59-50: Needs improvement - 74-60: Good - 90-75: Very good - 100-91: Excellent - b.
 In both preliminary and final rounds, the teams shall be evaluated on their oral arguments according to the following criteria: - Sound legal analysis, proper application of relevant articles of law, general knowledge of the legal issues raised, and understanding of relevant requirements and principles of law. - Knowledge and effective use of the facts of the case, enlistment of these facts to serve the defense strategy, and proper representation of the client in the oral proceedings. - Ability to answer questions and the arguments presented, effectiveness in responding to the arbitral tribunal's questions, and professionalism before the arbitral tribunal. - Manner and style of presentation, means of persuasion (the ability to represent the party concerned convincingly). - c.
 In the preliminary rounds, after the end of each hearing, the arbitral tribunal members shall evaluate the performance of the competitors in confidential deliberations.
 Each arbitrator shall be free to evaluate the oralist as he or she deems appropriate, bearing in mind that it is preferable that the tribunal members' evaluations should not vary by more than 10 points. - d.
 After the end of each hearing and evaluation, the arbitral tribunal members shall give their observations on the two teams' overall performance during the hearing, without disclosing the final score for any oralist. - e.
 Following the end of the preliminary rounds, the organizing committee shall announce the teams that qualify for the final rounds without disclosing the specific results of the preliminary rounds.

-The teams shall be contacted after the competition ends with the scores for each oralist on each team. - f.
-The scores announced by the organizing committee are binding and final, and no party has the right to challenge them in any way.
+- f.
+The scores announced by the organizing committee are binding and final, and no party has the right to challenge them in any way. - g.
+In Advanced rounds nominations are done through tribunal voting.